sztoor/model_serving/README.md

 ssh -i /home/ubuntu/cluster-keys/cluster-key appuser@<PRODUCTION-SERVER-IP>
 ```

-If the login is successfull, exit from the production server and repeat the step with development server
+If the login is successfull, exit from the production server and repeat this step with development server

 ```console
 ssh -i /home/ubuntu/cluster-keys/cluster-key appuser@<DEVELOPMENT-SERVER-IP>
 ```
 If the login successfull, exit from the development server.

-- For this step you need to be login as _ubuntu_ user on the client VM.
+- For this step you need to login as _ubuntu_ user on the client VM.

 Now we will run the Ansible script available in the `model-serving/openstack-client/single_node_with_docker_ansible_client` directory.